orientez/book-notes/books/designing-data-intensive-applications.md

 A customer is purchasing an item that is priced in one currency but paid in another currency.
 In order to perform the currency conversion, you need to know the current exchange rate.

 This could be implemented in two ways:
-* Microservices approach, the code that processes the purchase would probably wuery an exchange-rate service or a database in order to obtain the current rate for a particular currency.
+* Microservices approach, the code that processes the purchase would probably query an exchange-rate service or a database in order to obtain the current rate for a particular currency.
-* Dataflow approach, the code that processes purchases would subscribe to a stream of exchange rate updates ahead of time, and record the current rate in a local database whenever it changes.
+* 🟨🟨🟨Dataflow approach, the code that processes purchases would subscribe to a stream of exchange rate updates ahead of time, and record the current rate in a local database whenever it changes.
 When it comes to processing the purchase, it only needs to query the local database.

 The dataflow is not only faster, but it is also more robust to the failure of another service.